The Dirichlet problem for a family of totally degenerate differential operators: Introduction

-\vs {\it This article is organized as follows}.
-In Section 2 the notation adopted throughout the rest of the article and some known result about the operator $\L$ are recalled.
-Moreover, we also give a detailed proof of the hypoellipticity of $\L$.
-In section 3 we recall all the notions and results from Potential Theory that we need.
-We also prove a characterization of boundary regularity in the abstract setting of Potential Theory (Theorem \ref{sec2 lemma}).
-In Section 4 we construct the Perron-Wiener-Brelot solution of the problem (\ref{eq-bvp}) and prove Theorem \ref {main result}.
-In Section 5 we prove Theorem \ref{main result2} and Proposition \ref{main result3}.
+In Section \ref{sec:2} we specify the notation adopted throughout the rest of the article and recall some known results about the operator $\Lc$.
+Moreover, we also give a detailed proof of the hypoellipticity of $\Lc$.
+In Section \ref{sec:3} we recall all the notions and results from Potential Theory that we need.
+We also give a characterization of boundary regularity in the abstract setting of Potential Theory; see forthcoming Theorem \ref{sec2 lemma}.
+In Section \ref{sec:4} we construct the {{Perron-Weiner-Brelot-Bauer}} solution of the problem (\ref{eq-bvp}) and prove Theorem \ref {main result}.
+In Section \ref{sec:5} we prove Theorem \ref{main result2} and Proposition \ref{main result3}.